Are you an independent artist looking to distribute your music to major platforms like Spotify and Apple Music?

-DIY music distribution is a game-changer for independent artists looking to self-release music.
-In this blog, we’ll provide a detailed step-by-step overview of the music distribution process to help ensure your music goes live accurately, smoothly, and on time.
+In this blog, we’ll provide a detailed step-by-step overview of the music distribution process to ensure your next music release goes live accurately, smoothly, and on time.

 Before we dive in, here’s an overview of the distribution process.